Prevent Powdery Mildew Disease

 Add a 2- to 3-inch layer of mulch around trees, shrubs, and perennials to help retain soil moisture and prevent weeds from cropping up.
 Organic mulch could include straw, bark, shredded leaves, or compost.
 Keep the mulch a few inches away from trunks and main stems to prevent crown rot.

 Install a drip irrigation system in your vegetable or flower garden to help conserve water.
 Drip irrigation eliminates water loss from spray evaporation and surface evaporation.
-With a drip system you can water more often without causing fungus to grow on the leaves of your plants.
+You can also water more often without causing fungus to grow on the leaves of your plants.